esc-chula/esc-docs/CONTRIBUTING.md

 2. Update docusaurus.config.ts to reflect the current version:

-   In this example, if you are transitioning from ESC68 to ESC69, you should update the docusaurus.config.ts to:
+   In this example, if you are transitioning from ESC68 to ESC69, you should update the docusaurus.config.ts

    from:
    ```ts